AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##SMA MTF (MultiTimeFrame)
 ### Description
-Just like the other multi-timeframe indicator variations, this allows you to display the SMA of a specific timeframe on a chart of a different timeframe.
+The SMA MTF – as is true for the other multi-timeframe indicator variations – allows traders to display the SMA of a specific timeframe on a chart of a different timeframe.

 See [*BollingerMTF*], [*EmaMTF*].